Bite: How To Safely Remove A Tick. What to Do Next?

-Each year, approximately 30,000 cases of Lyme disease are reported to CDC by state health departments and the District of Columbia.
+Thirty thousand cases of Lyme disease are reported to CDC by state health departments and the District of Columbia.
 However, this number does not reflect every case of Lyme disease that is diagnosed in the United States every year.
-Standard national surveillance is only one way that public health officials can track where a disease is occurring and with what frequency.
+Standard national surveillance is only one way that public health officials can track where the disease is occurring and with what frequency.
 Recent estimates using other methods suggest that approximately

-To safely remove the tick, you need a pair of tweezer, water and soap or isopropyl alcohol,
+tick, you need a pair of tweezer, water, and soap or isopropyl alcohol,

 Here are the steps to follow to remove it.

-– Grab the head of the tick with your tweezer as close to the skin as possible and start to pull straight, gently with constant force.
+– Grab the head of the tick with your tweezer as close to the skin as possible and start to pull straight, gently with a constant force.

 – Wash the skin with water and soap or isopropyl alcohol.

-– Keep the tick in a plastic bag (Ziploc etc…) with a moist cotton ball (it will preserve the tick for testing) as you may send to it to a lab to have it tested for Lyme disease.
+plastic bag (Ziploc, etc.) with a moist cotton ball (it will preserve the tick for testing) as you may send it to a lab to have it tested for Lyme disease.

-– if you prefer to safely discard the tick: put it is a sealed bag, flush it down the toilet or
+– if you prefer to discard the tick safely: put it is a sealed bag, flush it down the toilet or

 the area to see if you develop a rash (the typical bull-eye rash) (2)

 What to do next?

 side, if you have been bitten or once the tick has been removed

 - Follow the CDC recommendation and get a dose of Doxycycline (an antibiotic) within 72 hours of the bite.